Content Creators

 )

-Now when clicked, the avocado ceases to exist in the scene.
+Now when clicked, the avocado vanishes from your scene.

 • entity: What entity to work on